Boson-Anyon-Fermion Mapping and Anyon Construction in One Dimension: Abstract

 \section{Abstract}

 We establish an exact mapping between identical particles in one dimension with arbitrary exchange statistics, including bosons, anyons and fermions, provided they share the same scattering length.
 This boson-anyon-fermion mapping facilitates the construction of anyons from a linear superposition of spatially symmetric and anti-symmetric states.
-We demonstrate this in a spin-1/2 Fermi gas with coexistent s- and p-wave interactions, where both types of bound states can be supported by manipulating spin channels.
-A suitable symmetry-breaking field then hybridizes these states to form anyonic molecules.
+This scheme is general and has been demonstrated in a spin-1/2 Fermi gas, where both s- and p-wave bound states can be supported by manipulating spin channels.
+With a suitable symmetry-breaking field, these bound states are hybridized to form a fractional-wave molecule.
 The condensation of these molecules in a many-body system leads to anyonic superfluidity, characterized by fractional statistics upon spin exchange within a Cooper pair.
-These anyonic states can be detected through asymmetric momentum distributions with a chiral $k^{-3}$ tail for each spin at high momentum.
-Our results propose a convenient route for engineering fractional statistics and associated intriguing phases in the platform of ultracold atoms.
+These anyonic states can be detected through asymmetric momentum distributions for each spin with a chiral $k^{-3}$ tail.
+Our results have demonstrated the inadequacy of contact interaction model for anyons in continuum and lattices, and meanwhile proposed a convenient route for engineering fractional phases in the platform of ultracold atoms.

 The statistics and interactions of quantum particles are often closely related, in that different exchange symmetries determine distinct scattering properties.
 For instance, identical bosons and fermions are dominated by s- and p-wave scatterings at low energy, respectively, resulting in completely different interaction forms.
-In one dimension (1D), the correlation between statistics and interaction are even more pronounced because particles can only exchange via collision.
-In 1D, an exact mapping has been established between identical bosons and fermions with short-range interactions, initially for hardcore bosons and non-interacting fermions\cite{Girardeau1} and later extended to general couplings with reversed role of coupling strengths\cite{Cheon}.
-This boson-fermion mapping reveals the equivalence of bosons and fermions in 1D under certain interaction conditions, providing a power tool for understanding universal quantum physics in two seemingly distinct systems.
+In one dimension (1D), the correlation between statistics and interaction is even pronounced because particles can only exchange via collision.
+This leads to many unique properties of 1D systems, and one such unique property is an exact mapping between identical bosons and fermions with short-range interactions.
+The boson-fermion mapping was initially established for hardcore bosons and non-interacting fermions\cite{Girardeau1}, and later extended to general couplings with reversed role of coupling strengths\cite{Cheon}.
+Importantly, it reveals the equivalence of bosons and fermions in 1D under certain interaction conditions, providing a power tool for understanding universal quantum physics in two seemingly distinct systems.